spilman6/courses/pages/computer-programming-cpp/assignments/final-project.md

 - **Functionality**: Does your feature work correctly?
 Does it add to the gameplay experience?

+> [!NOTE] I will not grade broken builds.
+If your project does not compile or run, you will receive a 0, and I will leave a comment for you to fix it.
+This may mean that you need to comment out parts of your code to get it to compile and run.

 - **Documentation**: Did you provide clear documentation of your work?
 Did you explain your contribution to the project?

 - **Collaboration**: Did you work well with your group members to complete the project?